ray-project/ray/doc/source/serve/http-servehandle.rst

 In this example, requests to both ``/api1`` and ``/api2`` would return ``Hello from the root!`` while a request to ``/api1/subpath`` would return ``Hello 1!`` and a request to ``/api2/subpath`` would return ``Hello 2!``.

-To try it out, save a code snippet in a local python file (i.e. main.py) and in the same directory, run the following commands to start a local Ray cluser on your machine.
+To try it out, save a code snippet in a local python file (i.e. main.py) and in the same directory, run the following commands to start a local Ray cluster on your machine.

 .. code-block:: bash